-As of May 1, 2017, any report opinion on or after that date will be issued under the SSAE 18 standard.
+Any report opinion issued on or after May 1, 2017, will be issued under the SSAE 18 standard.

-Type I: Test of Control Design Effectiveness (As of a period of time)
+- Type I: Test of Control Design Effectiveness (A period of time)

-Type II: Test of Control Operating Effectiveness (During a period of time)
+- Type II: Test of Control Operating Effectiveness (During a period of time of effectiveness)

-Many times, clients call Type I the policies documentation and Type II the testing phase.
-Although this is accurate, Type I is more than that as several other audit artifacts are required outside of policies and procedures (e.g. Risk Assessment, Pen Testing etc.).
-Elevate helps you navigate through the difference and determine what is the best approach to achieve compliance.
+Often, clients call Type I the policy documentation and Type II the testing phase.
+Although this is accurate, Type I is more than that, as it includes an assessment of the design and implementation of controls, in which additional audit artifacts are required outside of policies and procedures (e.g. Risk Assessment, Pen Testing, a sample of 1, etc.).
+Elevate helps you navigate through the difference to determine what is the best approach to achieve compliance.

 What changed between SSAE 16 and SSAE 18?